return42/sphkerneldoc/linux_src_doc/drivers/mtd/ubi/ubi_h.rst

     contains \ ``vid_hdr_offset``\  - \ ``vid_hdr_aloffset``\

 bad_allowed
-    whether the MTD device admits of bad physical eraseblocks or not
+    whether the MTD device admits bad physical eraseblocks or not

 nor_flash
     non-zero if working on top of NOR flash